 End-users see the following on Skype for Business or Lync client.
-When end user enters the credentials by clicking “Enter Credentials” button, end user prompted again for the same – as if the credentials are either invalid or something go wrong.
-The Calendar, conversation history etc. functionality of SFB client does not work for end user.
+When the end user enters the credentials by clicking “Enter Credentials” button, end-user prompted again for the same – as if the credentials are either invalid or something goes wrong.
+The Calendar, conversation history etc. functionality of SFB client does not work for the end user.

-Additionally, end user see an error/warning on bottom right corner and details with that error states that “EWS cannot connect to Exchange.
-It will keep trying in background”.
+Additionally, the end user sees an error/warning on bottom right corner and details with that error states that “EWS cannot connect to Exchange.
+It will keep trying in the background”.

 Administrator Reported Issue: